anjukan/anjukan.github.io/about.md

 <div style="text-align: justify">

-<p>Anjukan Kathirgamanathan is a final year PhD student at the Energy Institute of University College Dublin and is passionate about
-using machine learning and data-driven techniques to make the world a more sustainable place.
-His research is looking at the use of data-driven predictive control in buildings, thereby harnessing energy flexibility to allow increasing renewable energy penetration in the future smart electricity grid.</p>
+<p>Anjukan Kathirgamanathan is a Data Scientist and Optimisation expert at GridBeyond supported by the Intertrade Ireland Innovation Boost Programme.
+GridBeyond works in partnership with grid operators worldwide to deliver a solution to energy challenges through technology.
+GridBeyond finds flexibility in energy consumption for savings, revenues and sustainability.
+Anjukan has completed a PhD at the Energy Institute of University College Dublin.
+His research looked at the use of data-driven predictive control in buildings, thereby harnessing energy flexibility to allow increasing renewable energy penetration in the future smart electricity grid.</p>

 <p>Anjukan completed his BE(Hons) at the University of Auckland, New Zealand specialising in Mechanical Engineering.
-He is a WEF Global
-Shaper, Clinton Global Institute University Commitment to Action maker, the president of the UCD ASHRAE Student Chapter, part of the UCD Sustainable Energy Community, a leadership network member of the Asia New Zealand Foundation and a Rotary Young Leaders
+He is a WEF Global Shaper, the former president of the UCD ASHRAE Student Chapter, a leadership network member of the Asia New Zealand Foundation and a Rotary Young Leaders
 Award recipient.</p>

 </div>